kkmhogen/KBeaconProDemo_Android/README.md

 #### 4.3.5 Sensor parameters
 If the device has sensors, such as temperature and humidity sensors, we may need to setting the sensor parameters, such as the measurement interval.

+#### 4.3.5.1 Config disable period paramaters
 For some sensors, we may not want it to work all the time, such as the Door sensor, we may only want it to work at night.
 The advantage of this is, the power consumption can be reduced, and the unnecessary trigger can also be reduced.

-#### 4.3.5.1 Config disable period paramaters
-The sensors that support configuring a disable period include: Door sensor, PIR sensor.
+The sensors that support configuring a disable period include: Door sensor(S1), PIR sensor(S2).
 ```Java
 //set disable period parameters
 public void setPIRDisablePeriod() {